0xskar/0xskar.github.io/_posts/2023-01-11-Minecraft-Installer.md

 This will allow us to modify and automate the process of setting up the server.
 After we have configured everything we can tar for delivery.

-## Create Package for delivery
-tar -cvf serverfiles.tar *

 ## User Configuration

-It's time to create the installation script that will install the `dist/server.jar` file.
+It's time to create a script that will install and configure our `./dist` files.
 We can pretty much modify this script to do anything for us.

-We setup an agreement for the installation and also a configuration for the port to use for the installation.
+We need to setup a script that checks for open ports as well as acceptable folders that will install our configured server files.
+So lets go.

 ```bash
 install_main ()